Graph Neural Architecture Search with GPT-4: Methods

 \subsection{Algorithm}

-Figure \ref{fig:model_fig} shows that GPT-4 can be taken as a knowledgeable controller to GNAS, harnessing its vast pre-existing knowledge to generate new GNN architectures from the search space based on the GNAS prompts.
+Figure~\ref{fig:model_fig} shows that LLMs can be taken as the controller of GNAS and thus generate new GNN architectures from the search space based on the GNAS prompts.
 The overall process is outlined in Algorithm \ref{algorithm1}.
-To initiate GPT4GNAS, we generate a GNAS prompt $P_D$ and request GPT-4 to generate a set of new GNN architectures $M_t$.
-Following the output of GPT-4, we evaluate the performance of the generated GNNs $M_t$.
-The evaluation accuracy $A_t$ is taken as the feedback prompt to GPT-4, guiding it towards generating better GNN architectures in the subsequent iterations.
-By continuously integrating the generated GNNs $M$ and their evaluation accuracy results $A$ in the feedback prompt $P_F$, GPT-4 converges fast.
-In the last step, GPT4GNAS obtains the best GNN generated by GPT-4 as the final output.
+To initiate GNAS-LLM, we generate a GNAS prompt $P_{D}$ and call the LLM to generate a set of new GNN architectures $M_t$.
+Based on the output of the LLM, we evaluate the performance of the generated GNNs $M_t$.
+The evaluation result $A_t$ is taken as the reward, guiding the LLM towards generating better GNN architectures in the subsequent iterations.
+By continuously integrating the generated GNNs $M$ and their evaluation results $A$ in the reward prompt $P_F$, the LLM converges fast.
+In the last step, GNAS-LLM obtains the best GNN $m^{*}$ generated by the LLM.